haloz/nodies/VAGRANT.md

 What's next?
 -------------
 * setup automatic update when the docker image on docker hub is change - for example with watchtower (https://www.ctl.io/developers/blog/post/watchtower-automatic-updates-for-docker-containers/)
-* map the shared folders to the source code so that a dev can fiddle with the code directly in the docker container
+* map the shared folders to the source code so that a developer can fiddle with the code directly in the docker container.
+On the developer's box this folder can then commited to his github repo - which then again triggers the automatic build for the docker container